 Worth and Jenny collaborated on growing and marketing heritage breed, pasture-raised pork through annual on-farm meat sales.

 But that's not all we've been up to!
 Worth, through mutual friends, met a fellow farmer and alumnus of Warren Wilson College, Hillary Wilson.
 Hillary and Worth quickly fell in love and began dreaming about how to farm together.
-Worth spent the 2013 season in the NC mountains with Hillary, growing and marketing at Maverick Farms and helping to establish the FIG Farm there as well.
+Worth spent the 2013 season in the NC mountains with Hillary, growing and marketing at Maverick Farms.
 In January of 2014, the two moved to PTB to grow delicious and happy pork, lamb, vegetables, cut flowers, and mushrooms.
 Hillary and Worth are learning from and adding to the many years of soil-building and permaculture work that Jenny put into the vegetable and flower gardens around the farm.
-Jenny is now teaching edible education full-timeat the Greensboro Montessori School, but when she's not in the garden there, she's back at the farm with us!
+Jenny teaches edible education at the Greensboro Montessori School and she also teaches the Permaculture Design Course annually.

 Where you can find us:

 Every Saturday from 7am to noon at the Greensboro Curb Farmers Market you can find us on aisle C, inside the curb market at 501 Yancyville Street, Greensboro.

 Every Saturday 9am to noon at the Old Salem Cobblestone Farmers Market in Winston-Salem (April- November).

 Or consider joining our COOP!